The Bellman equation for power utility maximization with semimartingales: Parametrization by representative portfolios

-Coming back to the utility maximization problem, note that property (iii) implies that the value functions and the opportunity processes for the models $(R,\sC)$ and $(\tR,\tsC)$ coincide up to evanescence; we identify them in the sequel.
-Furthermore, if $\tg$ denotes the analogue of $g$ in the model $(\tR,\tsC)$, cf.~\eqref{eq:DefOfgRestated}, we have the relation
+Coming back to the utility maximization problem, note that property~(iii) implies that the value functions and the opportunity processes for the models~$(R,\sC)$ and $(\tR,\tsC)$ coincide up to evanescence; we identify them in the sequel.
+Furthermore, if $\tg$ denotes the analogue of $g$ in the model $(\tR,\tsC)$, cf.~(\ref{eqDefOfgRestated}), we have the relation

-Finding a maximizer for $\tg$ is equivalent to finding one for $g$ and if $(\tpi,\kappa)$ is an optimal strategy for $(\tR,\tsC)$ then $(\Phi\tpi,\kappa)$ is optimal for $(R,\sC)$.
-In fact, most properties of interest carry over from $(R,\sC)$ to $(\tR,\tsC)$, in particular any no-arbitrage property that is defined via the set of admissible (positive) wealth processes.

-\begin{Remark} A classical no-arbitrage condition defined in a slightly different way is that there exist a probability measure $Q\approx P$ under which $\cE(R)$ is a $\sigma$-martingale; cf.\ Delbaen and Schachermayer~\cite{DelbaenSchachermayer.98}.
-In this case, $\cE(\tR)$ is even a local martingale under $Q$, as it is a $\sigma$-martingale with positive components. \end{Remark}
+Finding a maximizer for $\tg$ is equivalent to finding one for $g$ and if $(\tpi,\kappa)$ is an optimal strategy for $(\tR,\tsC)$, then $(\Phi\tpi,\kappa)$ is optimal for $(R,\sC)$.
+In fact, most properties of interest carry over from $(R,\sC)$ to $(\tR ,\tsC)$, in particular any no-arbitrage property that is defined via the set of admissible (positive) wealth processes. \begin{Remark} A classical no-arbitrage condition defined in a slightly different way is that there exist a probability measure $Q\approx P$ under which~$\cE(R)$ is a $\sigma$-martingale; cf. Delbaen and Schachermayer \cite{DelbaenSchachermayer98}.
+In this case, $\cE(\tR)$ is even a local martingale under $Q$, as it is a $\sigma $-martingale with positive components. \end{Remark}

-Property (ii) from Theorem~\ref{th:ChangeCoords} is useful to apply the following result.
+Property (ii) from Theorem \ref{thChangeCoords} is useful to apply the following result.

-\begin{Lemma} Let $p\in (0,1)$ and assume $e_j\in \sC\cap \sC^{0,*}$ for $1\leq j\leq d$.
+\begin{Lemma} Let $p\in(0,1)$ and assume $e_j\in\sC\cap\sC^{0,*}$ for $1\leq j\leq d$.
 Then $u(x_0)<\infty$ implies that $F^{R,L}$ is $p$-suitable.
-If, in addition, there exists a constant $k_1$ such that $D\geq k_1>0$, it follows that $\int_{\{|x|>1\}} |x|^p\,F^R(dx)<\infty$. \end{Lemma}
+If, in addition, there exists a constant $k_1$ such that $D\geq k_1>0$, it follows that $\int_{\{|x|>1\}} |x|^p F^R(dx)<\infty$. \end{Lemma}